Travelling to Rome

 The Metro system goes from the Termini Station to the Colosseum and fairly close to the Vatican, but there are no stops within the older part of the city center.

 Take the free shuttle bus from the cruise ship to a new drop-off area outside the port, and then take another shuttle bus (with a small charge) to the train station—or get off the shuttle at the stop near the Forte Michelangelo and walk about ½ mile to your right on the main street that goes by the Forte and follows the seashore.
-There are several fast trains each day directly into Rome’s Termini station with no stops on the way, and two or three slower trains each hour with a number of stops.
+There are several fast trains each day directly into Rome’s Termini station (not suggested for walking exploration in Rome) with no stops on the way, and two or three slower trains each hour with a number of stops.
 You don’t have to buy tickets ahead and the train is inexpensive—about €5 each way for the slower trains and €8.50 each way for the direct trains.

 1. San Pietro…….